DIY Noel Modern Farmhouse Christmas Pillow Cover

 Are the other methods to create Grain Sack Inspired Farmhouse Christmas Pillow cover?

-There so many ways to get that look.
+There are so many ways to get that look.

 - Aimee from The Crazy Craft Lady has one super cute and fun method.
 She uses sharpies and drop cloth to create a grain sack effect.